Kushner says he stopped Trump from attacking Murdoch – follow live

 Read more:

+Trump calls WNBA star Brittney Griner ‘spoiled’ and says he wouldn’t make deal for her release

-Donald Trump blasted the proposed prisoner swap between the US and Russia, involving Brittney Griner, Paul Whelan, and Russian weapons dealer Viktor Bout, who’s known as the “Merchant of Death”.
+Donald Trump blasted the proposed prisoner swap between the US and Russia, involving WNBA star Brittney Griner and ex-marine Paul Whelan in exchnage Russian weapons dealer Viktor Bout.

 Mr Trump appeared on The Clay Travis & Buck Sexton Show on Saturday.